Khmer script: Consonants

-Each consonant, with one exception, also has a subscript form.
+Each consonant, with one exception (ឡ), also has a subscript form.
 These may also be called "sub-consonants"; the Khmer phrase is ជើងអក្សរ cheung âksâr, meaning "foot of a letter".
 Most subscript consonants resemble the corresponding consonant symbol, but in a smaller and possibly simplified form, although in a few cases there is no obvious resemblance.
 Most subscript consonants are written directly below other consonants, although subscript r appears to the left, while a few others have ascending elements which appear to the right.

 Subscripts are used in writing consonant clusters (consonants pronounced consecutively in a word with no vowel sound between them).
 Clusters in Khmer normally consist of two consonants, although occasionally in the middle of a word there will be three.
 The first consonant in a cluster is written using the main consonant symbol, with the second (and third, if present) attached to it in subscript form.
 Subscripts were previously also used to write final consonants; in modern Khmer this may be done, optionally, in some words ending -ng or -y, such as ឲ្យ aôy ("give").

 The consonants and their subscript forms are listed in the following table.
 Usual phonetic values are given using the International Phonetic Alphabet (IPA); variations are described below the table.
 The sound system is described in detail at Khmer phonology.
 The spoken name of each consonant letter is its value together with its inherent vowel.
 Transliterations are given using the transcription system of the Geographic Department of the Cambodian Ministry of Land Management and Urban Planning used by the Cambodian government and the UNGEGN system; for other systems see Romanization of Khmer.

 The letter ប bâ appears in somewhat modified form (e.g. បា) when combined with certain dependent vowels (see Ligatures).

 The letter ញ nhô is written without the lower curve when a subscript is added.
 When it is subscripted to itself, the subscript is a smaller form of the entire letter: ញ្ញ -nhnh-.

 Note that ដ dâ and ត tâ have the same subscript form.
 In initial clusters this subscript is always pronounced [ɗ], but in medial positions it is [ɗ] in some words and [t] in others.

 The series ដ dâ, ឋ thâ, ឌ dô, ឍ thô, ណ nâ originally represented retroflex consonants in the Indic parent scripts.
 The second, third and fourth of these are rare, and occur only for etymological reasons in a few Pali and Sanskrit loanwords.
 Because the sound /n/ is common, and often grammatically productive, in Mon-Khmer languages, the fifth of this group, ណ, was adapted as an a-series counterpart of ន nô for convenience (all other nasal consonants are o-series).

+The letters ឝ śa and ឞ ṣa are obsolete and are used only for Pali/Sanskrit transliteration.
+Historically ឝ was used for palatal s and ឞ was used for retroflex s.